-While it’s possible to spend north of £300 / $300 on a cycling helmet, these top-rated options prove you don’t have to pay a fortune to get quality protection.
+While it’s possible to spend north of £300 / $300 on a cycling helmet, our pick of the best budget bike helmets prove you don’t have to pay a fortune to get quality protection.

-Whether you’re looking for a mountain bike helmet, road bike helmet or a helmet for commuting, all our picks – rated and reviewed by the BikeRadar team – are comfortable, offers a good fit, and cost less than £100.
+Whether you’re looking for a mountain bike helmet, road bike helmet or a helmet for commuting, all our picks – rated and reviewed by the BikeRadar team – are comfortable, offer a good fit and cost less than £100.

 MIPS (Multi-directional Impact Protection) used to be confined to premium helmets, but it’s now found in many cheap cycling helmets too.
 It’s designed to add extra protection in the event of a rotational impact to the head in an accident.